tonylira0327/forgn_agnt/index.markdown

 Please note: some presentations may benefit from a multipage format (rather than one scrolling page, as here).
 I can make a multipage template available to you as needed.

+Introduction - FARA, or the Foreign Agent Registration Act, is a law passed in 1938.
+Its main purpose is to enforce transparency of foreign agents, who are persons influenced by a foreign principal.
+As defined by FARA’s official documentation a foreign principal is “(1) a government of a foreign country and a foreign political party; (2) a person outside of the United States unless it is established that such person is a citizen of and domiciled within the United States or (...) organized under or created by the laws of the United States (...); (3) a combination of persons organized under the laws of or having its principal place of business in a foreign country”.
+FARA fell into obscurity following the World War II period, experiencing a resurgence in 2016.
+During the WW2 period, however, FARA saw frequent use.
+All of the sources that are included in this publication are newspaper articles from this era and relate to the many cases that saw FARA called upon.
+In the following section, we’ll go over a summary of the major events in FARA’s early history.

 # About this Source

 Word count: 1000 words (excluding footnotes)